yashjonjale/Agent-for-Games/README.md

 # Intelligent Othello Agent

-Welcome to the Intelligent Othello Agent project, a self-created masterpiece from 2022.
+Welcome to the Intelligent Othello Agent project.
 In this project, I have developed a classic Othello (also known as Reversi) game implemented in C++, complete with a sophisticated artificial intelligence (AI) opponent.

 - **Minimax Algorithm**: The AI opponent is powered by the Minimax algorithm, a fundamental technique in AI for decision-making in adversarial environments.